 OPPORTUNITY TO PLAY WITH THE TOOLS OF THE CULTURE

-FREE AGE MIXING AMONG CHILDREN AND ADOLESCENTS
+FREE AGE MIXING AMONG PEOPLE OF ALL AGES

 IMMERSION IN A STABLE, SUPPORTIVE, RESPECTFUL COMMUNITY

 Community — that web of relationships intertwining individuals united by shared purpose, place, identity, or practices — appears and organizes differently in different contexts.
 Self-directed young people are often part of several communities, some independently and some with their households.
 Community, when stable, supportive, and respectful of the authentic selves and journeys of individual members, plays a crucial role in the development and well-being of young people.
-Community can offer material resources, collective wisdom, a variety of caring adults, stability thorough crisis, and a sense of empowered belonging.
+Community can offer material resources, collective wisdom, a variety of caring adults, stability through crisis, and a sense of empowered belonging.

 Gray, P., & Feldman, J. (2004).
 Playing in the Zone of Proximal Development: Qualities of Self-Directed Age Mixing Between Adolescents and Young Children at a Democratic School.
 American Journal of Education, 110, 108-145.